 If you need nursing care in a Nursing Home then the manager of the nursing home should arrange for an assessment to take place and, if it is agreed that you do indeed need nursing care, then the NHS will pay the nursing contribution to your nursing home.
-In 2018/19 the Nursing Contribution is £158.16 per week.
+The table opposite shows the Funded Nursing Care contributions for 2020/21.